unison3/etaoin/README.md

 ### Vector syntax for querying

-A query might be a vector that consists from any expressions mentioned above.
+A query might be a vector that consists of any expressions mentioned above.
 In such a query, every next term searches from a previous one recursively.

 A simple example: